 7) Père Lachaise cemetery

-Biggest cemetery of Paris, le Père Lachaise cemetery is also one of the most famous of the world.
+The biggest cemetery of Paris, the Père Lachaise cemetery is also one of the most famous in the world.

 Many celebrities are buried there, like Edith Piaf, Eugène Delacroix, Jim Morrison, Oscar Wilde, Jean de la Fontaine or Molière.

 You will then be able to pay your respects to these icons.

 Schedules: From Monday to Friday from 8 AM to 5:30 PM (the hours may vary), Saturday from 8:30 AM to 5:30 PM and Sunday and holidays from 9 AM to 5:30 PM